At Tome

 In short; to our perception, Severus Snape is us.
 Rowling still does not seem to realize this.

 This is also a reading which goes a long way toward explaining the pronounced feminist slant which can be determined in the attitudes applied to the former Professor in a broad range of popular Snapefics.
 There is no other convincing explanation for this.
 It is certainly not supported by the presentation of the character in canon.
 But then, until the issue of anorexic body image came up, Rowling never attempted to give the public even the slightest appearance of having any kind of a feminist axe to grind.
-She still doesn’t, actually.
+I’d say that she still doesn’t, actually.
+Regardless of whatever she might try to claim.

 Admittedly much of this interpretation is probably attributable to Textualsphinx’s work, which, as stated, does have a pronouncedly feminist slant.
 But certainly not all of it.
 And, imho, persons who attempt to claim that it is impossible for a reader to identify with a character of the opposite gender, clearly have an exclusionary axe to of their own to grind.